Obama-Castro handshake - a sign of Mandela-like reconciliation?

 Reaction was more muted in Miami, where Cuban exiles have had a hard time accepting Mandela's respect for Cuban leader Fidel Castro.

-Castro's smile as Obama moved to shake his hand on the way to speak at the ceremony was seen by many Cubans as a signal of reconciliation, after more than a half-century of bitter ideological and political differences between the two countries whose shores are separated by only 90 miles.
+Castro's smile as Obama moved to shake his hand on the way to speak at the ceremony was seen by many Cubans as a signal of reconciliation, after more than a half-century of bitter ideological and political differences between the two countries whose shores are separated by only 90 miles (145 km).

 "I never imagined such a thing could happen," Yesniel Soto, a 25-year-old government worker, said on her way to work in Havana.
 "I see it as something that has begun to change, a change we are all hoping for."

-The two presidents' civil behavior towards one another was the latest sign of a change in tone in the usually hostile rhetoric between the two governments.
+The two presidents' civil behaviour towards one another was the latest sign of a change in tone in the usually hostile rhetoric between the two governments.

 Officials on both sides have spoken of a new gravity and pragmatism in their dealings with one another.
 And last month in Miami, Obama recognized for the first time Castro's efforts to reform the Soviet-style economy, adding that U.S. policy, which includes a long-standing trade embargo on Cuba, was outdated.